 Amber never melts completely in any solvent: 20-25% of amber material melts in methyl alcohol; in ether 18-23%; about 23% in acetone; about 205 in chloroform; 21% in benzene, etc.

-Organic amber structure is not monolithic.
-Like fresh tree resins it consists of carbon, oxygen and hydrogen.
+The organic amber structure is not monolithic.
+Like new tree resins, it consists of carbon, oxygen, and hydrogen.
 Frequently it contains 79% of C, 10.5% of O and 10.5% of H. According to O.Helm amber has from 3% to 8% of Amber Acid.

 Already famous Hippocrates (460-377 BC), father of medicine, in his works described medicinal properties and methods of application of amber that were later used by scientists until the Middle Ages.

-In the Middle Ages amber beads were even worn for the treatment of jaundice.
+In the Middle Ages, amber beads were even worn for the treatment of jaundice.
 It was believed that the magic force of this yellow stone could absorb unhealthy yellowness of the skin and the weakness of the organism.
-Terms Oleum succini (amber oil), Balsamum succini (amber balsam), Extractum succini (amber extract) were often used in the recipes and records of the alchemists of those times.
+Terms Oleum succinic (amber oil), Balsamum succinic (amber balsam), Extractum succinic (amber extract) were often used in the recipes and records of the alchemists of those times.